Malcolm Turnbull: Asylum seeker policy

 Asylum seeker policy is a contentious wedge issue in Australian politics, especially since the Tampa affair.
 Continuing the bipartisan stance of Operation Sovereign Borders has been at the forefront the Coalition's asylum seeker policy.
 Around 1,250 asylum seekers remain in the offshore processing centres on Manus Island and Nauru.
 In August 2016, protestors called for the closure of camps on Manus and Nauru after The Guardian released leaked incident reports alleging "routine dysfunction and cruelty" on Nauru.

-In July 2016, the Obama administration set up a refugee center in Costa Rica in response to a Central American migration crisis.
+In July 2016, the Obama administration set up a refugee centre in Costa Rica in response to a Central American migration crisis.
 In November, Turnbull and Peter Dutton announced that Australia would accept 1,250 refugees from Central America, in exchange for the U.S. accepting refugees on Nauru and Manus.

 Turnbull and President Donald Trump held a phone conversation on 28 January 2017, the transcript of which was later leaked to The Washington Post.
 On 2 February 2017, Trump tweeted that Obama's deal was "dumb".
 US Vice President Mike Pence later confirmed that the United States would honour the deal, subject to "extreme vetting" of asylum seekers.
 Australia began receiving Central American asylum seekers in July 2017.